lzrdig/ng2-wsUI/README.md

 # ng2-wsUI
-Angular2 client side UI for weather station
+Angular4 client side UI for weather station

-The intent is to show two ways of loading are supportedL SystemJS and Webpack.
+AngularCLI is used (with embedded Webpack).
-Currently, the use of SystemJS loader has been implemented and tested.
+Some simplistic features have implemented to display data from a FineOffset weather station.

-Webpack loading has some differences that "clash" with the way that systemjs is working.
+History data is to be displayed through the use of Chartist.

-For example, spcifying moduleId for components is helpful for SystemJS for path location.
-Webpack does it automatically.
+Currently no async data retrieval is in place.
+The data provisioning is emulated.